 2.1 Authorised person

-The authorised person must conform to the requirements of the Mental Capacity Act 2005; that an act done, or decision made, for or on behalf of a person who lacks capacity must be done, or made, in his or her best interests.
+The authorised person must conform to the requirements of the MCA; that an act done, or decision made, for or on behalf of a person who lacks capacity must be done, or made, in his or her best interests.
 The eligible adult should be asked who they want to manage their direct payments.

 The authorised person who receives the direct payments on behalf of the adult must: